chrisvanmeer/ubuntu-deploy/README.md

 # ubuntu-deploy

 Install for my personal Ubuntu systems.
-Make sure you have at least 10Gb of free space.
+Make sure you have at least 10Gb of free diskspace.

 ## Install Ansible PPA and install Ansible